top of page

 Other research interests have focused on early modern English literature–particularly on William Shakespeare and John Milton–and early modern grammar school education and rhetoric.
 I am particularly interested in how early modern humanism is reflected, subverted, and reinforced in popular writing and drama of the time.
 As I concentrate on the adaptation of early modern schoolwork into literary works, I am further interested in how early modern literature is taught in our contemporary classrooms.
-I also research American adaptations of Shakespeare’s and Milton’s works, specifically with regards to the creation of New Orleans's Mardi Gras.

 Over the past ten years, I have taught undergraduate literature, Women’s Studies, and first-year writing courses.
 In the latter, I concentrate on argumentative interpretations of texts by focusing on how we may best use rhetoric to reach an intended audience.
 I have taught first-year writing courses since 2011, often invoking themed syllabi on such topics as Remix Pedagogy, the City of Atlanta, Modernist American literature, and Issues of Higher Education.